dravetech/preso_abstract_all_the_things/README.md

 ### Start the lab

-For this preso I used an online lab hosted by [network.toCode()](https://labs.networktocode.com/).
+For this demo I used an online lab hosted by [network.toCode()](https://labs.networktocode.com/).
 The lab name is `MULTI-VENDOR EOS (2) AND VMX (2)`.
 If you want to try it out [network.toCode()](http://networktocode.com/) has been kindly enough to provide a promotion code: `napalm6`.
-The promotion code will let you run the lab at least once.
+The promotion code will let you run the lab to the first 100 users.
+Please, don't abuse it, you have 6 hours to try out this demo, which should be plenty of time if you make sure your environment is set correctly.

 > Note: Neither me or my employer are in any way affiliated with [network.toCode()](http://networktocode.com/).